 - Analyses the sentiment of customer feedback by identified category, whether it’s positive, negative or neutral.

-Below is an example of the results for a specific customer comment:
+For example, below is a sample of the results for a specific customer comment:

 Input: “Is heel gezond en lekker en scheelt zoveel tijd!”